Wondering about black gold jewelry?

 Black gold jewelry didn’t get much recognition as white and rose gold did back in the 19th century.
 In fact, we’re not sure if, at that time, they were discovered yet.
 This interesting piece of black jewelry can only be understood by a couple of fashionistas.
 In jewelry, white and rose gold are more popular but black gold’s status is slowly on the rise.

-Due to its unpopularity, black can be a tough color to have on.
-If you’re looking to explore black gold jewelry, I’d suggest you start with smaller pieces like pendants and earrings which requires minimal maintenance and may last longer.
+Due to its unpopularity, a black gold ring can be a tough color to have on.
+If you’re looking to explore black gold jewelry, I’d suggest you start with smaller pieces like black gold pendants and or a nice pair of black gold earrings, which requires minimal maintenance and may last longer.

-Red rubies look great and add a punk style to the ring.
-For a classy look, drop black diamonds, moissanite, or black onyx as side stones.
+Red rubies look great and add a goth style to the ring.
+For a classy yet eye-catching look, drop black diamonds, moissanite, or black onyx as side stones.
 Gems like pearls, topaz, or even turquoise will glow when nestled in black gold rings.

 Can’t seem to find black gold?
 No worries, just take your yellow gold and blacken it!
 Since black gold is an alloy, you can easily blacken your gold jewelry.
 On the contrary, you can always turn it back to your desired color whenever you feel tired of the black metal.

 Now that we know black gold is actually a plated version of yellow gold, there come durability issues like all black plated jewelry.
 The process of creating black gold plating takes a lot of polishing, cleaning, and some science too!